 Yes… and no. Breakfasts and lunches won’t matter too much, but the dinners include fresh ingredients ranging from the ‘eat now’ family to the ‘can survive being bumped around in the backpack’ variety.
 Our First Night Fabulous range definitely need to be eaten on Night 1.
 Take a look and decide if you think you’ll be able to change order, or relax, make another cup of tea (or cocktail) and cook strictly by the numbers.

 Some camping innovator’s idea of a funniest home videos joke.
 A spork combines a spoon, a knife and a fork in one often strangely coloured implement.
 On the plus side it saves on washing up, but consider this: you want porridge and a piece of toast and Vegemite for breakfast.
 Which end would you like to hold?

 What happens to rubbish?

 Essentially, whatever you carry in and don’t eat, you carry out.
 But it’s good news after that.
 To the extent it’s possible, we package food to minimise garbage – and weight.
 If you hire one of our backpacks, we give you a waste sack for garbage storage so the pack and your stuff don’t get manky.
 Theoretically the manky factor is low because you’re allowed to leave ‘wet’ waste – such as most uneaten food – in fly-out tanks at the huts (but note that ‘hard’ leftovers – think bones out of steaks – have to be carried out).
 We urge you to recycle as much as possible at the end of the walk.
-If you have one of our waste sacks, you’re most welcome to hand it back for us to deal with.
-We recycle all paper waste, and all soft plastics – after a rinse out – head off to the REDcycle program, from which they travel on to Replas for transformation into an assortment of recycled plastic things including outdoor furniture, bollards and signs.
+We recycle all food, glass, paper and soft-plastic waste that’s created by our food-making operations, and all paper and tech waste produced through running our office.